-* Great surfing, heavy drinking binges and wild dance clubs perhaps?
+- Great surfing, heavy drinking binges, and wild dance clubs?

-Tiny traditional villages are scattered all over the island with local residents going about their daily lives as they have for centuries.
-Hindu festivals, ceremonies and daily ritual offerings fill people's lives.
+Tiny traditional villages are scattered all over the island, with residents going about their daily lives as they have for centuries.
+Hindu festivals, ceremonies, and daily ritual offerings fill people's lives.

 If you're the kind of traveler who likes to experience nature and authentic culture or if you get fed up with ‘tourist-trap Bali' down south, head out around the island.
 Find out how amazing the real Bali is.

 To that end, here are ten beautiful places to get you started, beginning from Bali's northeast coast and traveling westward.

 You'll need your own transportation to reach most of these places easily, so rent a motorbike or tour the island by bicycle.